-Penetration testing and, in particular, adversary emulation testing utilizes numerous techniques and approaches.
+Threat-led penetration testing and, in particular, red-team testing utilizes numerous techniques and approaches.
 This document will not mandate or describe a specific methodology.
 However, experienced testers are expected to replicate the modus-operandi of threat actors and their TTP's according to the scenarios selected for testing.